Programming-Hero-Next-Level-Development/assignment-3/README.md

       data: [{}] ,
   }

-### Retrieve paginated and filtered cow listings: ( You do not need to implement pagination like we implemented , you can do as you want )
+### Retrieve paginated and filtered cow listings: ( You do not need to implement pagination as we implemented, you can do as you want )

 Route:  /api/v1/cows
 Query parameters: